theoportlock/tis/writing/labbook/notes.md

 The teacher asks Ben: 'what is 1+1?'
 Ben answers the question correctly by chance: '2'
 The teacher achnowledges the correct answer: 'Correct'

+SCENARIO ONE REDO REDO REDO REDO
+Ben says the word '2'
+Andy recognises the input: '2'
+Andy says the word '2'
+Andy recognises the connection between what he says and what Ben says The teacher asks Ben: 'what is 1+1?'
+Ben answers the question correctly: '2'
+The teacher achnowledges the correct answer: 'Correct' Andy recognises the connection between ben's '2' (and '2' in general) and the teachers 'Correct' subsequently